How to Play Basketball: A Beginner’s Guide

 4. Wrist Brace

 Injuries can seriously interrupt training regimens and progress.
 So, supportive braces like the adjustable Fivali FWR04 Wrist Guards are a must-have.
 They feature a removable thumb strap to provide added security.
-The basketball wrist brace allows athletes to play through minor discomforts to avoid lengthy recovery times.
+The basketball wrist brace enables athletes to play through minor discomforts, thereby avoiding lengthy recovery times.

 5. Ankle Brace